buckie/cv/cv/cv.md

 Linux Powertools
 :   ★★★★☆

-    This encompasses the command line in general as well as correctly & reproducibly configuring an environment.
+    This encompasses the command line in general (grep, sed, awk, etc...) as well as correctly & reproducibly configuring an environment.

 HTML/CSS
 :   ★★★☆☆